 Pink eye can be very infectious, with one child affecting a whole schoolyard.
 Just making contact with a surface that has been infected can spread the issue.
 Luckily, it is also very easy to notice – besides the eye’s appearance, your child may complain about an itch or sand in the eye.
 Pink eye also leads to the eye giving off discharge, creating a “watery eyes” look.

 If your child’s pink eye is caused by a virus, it will often go away on its own without treatment.
 However, it’s good to not take the chance and try antibiotic eye drops, in case the condition was caused by bacteria.
 Anti-allergy medication can also be used to treat pink eye resulting from an allergic reaction.
 Regardless of whether your child’s medical condition is common or not, the KixCare team is here to help get them off the sidelines and back to play.
-Available 7 days a week, KixCare’s network of pediatricians and pediatric care specialists are here to answer your questions and make sure your child gets quality medical care they need.
+Available 7 days a week, KixCare’s network of pediatricians and pediatric care specialists are here to answer your questions and make sure your child gets the quality medical care they need.
 Visit our main page to learn more about KixCare.